-Incentives have been shown to have a substantial impact on a variety of sustainable activities including waste reduction, energy efficiency and transportation.
+Incentives have been shown to have a substantial impact on a variety of sustainable activities including waste reduction, energy efficiency and transportation (see Chapter 7 of the online guide at www.cbsm.com).
 They are particularly useful when motivation to engage in action is low or people are not doing the activity as effectively as they could.
-Follow these guidelines in using incentives:
+Gardner and Stern (1996) suggest the following guidelines in using incentives: